seabeya/tech-stack/git/README.md

   > It is not necessary to own the repository you want to clone.

-  > When you run git clone, Git creates a local copy of a repository by downloading all files, version history, branches, and tags.
-The branches, except the default one, are stored as remote tracking branches.
+  > When you run git clone, Git downloads all files, version history, branches, and tags, creating a complete local copy of the repository.

+  > By default, only the default branch will be available in the local branch form.
+Other branches will be accessible only as remote tracking branches.

-  > To see all the available remote branches in the repository, you can use the command `git branch -r`.
+  > You can use the command `git branch -r` to see all the available remote tracking branches in the repository.

-  > If you want to work on any of these remote branches, you need to create a local branch that tracks the corresponding remote tracking branch.
-You can do this by using the `git switch [Branch_Name]` command, which creates a new local branch based on the remote branch.
+  > To work on one of these branches, you need to create a local branch based on the corresponding remote tracking branch using the `git switch [Branch_Name]` command.

-  > If you want to clone the repository into the current directory, you can append `.` to that command.
+  > If you want to clone the repository into the current directory, without creating a new subdirectory for it, you can append `.` to the git clone command.

 <br>